BPD and long-distance relationships are not the most, erm, compatible combination.

 We’re jealous of the people who get to spend time with you every day.
 We’re jealous of the girl you take your lunch break with even if you tell us that nothing’s going on (I mean, that’s what they all say, right?)
 Most of all, we’re jealous of how easy it is for you to just carry on living your life while we are depressed, heartbroken wrecks who feel like half of our soul has been ripped out.

-Controlling your emotions can be very tricky when you have BPD, especially if you’re in a long-distance relationship.
-The loneliness, uncertainty and fear can take over in an instant, making you incredibly reactionary.
-Your partner so often becomes the target of your explosive anger, vilification, threats of suicide and intense waves of despair.
+Controlling your emotions is exhausting when you have BPD, especially if you’re in a long-distance relationship.
+The loneliness, uncertainty and fear can take over in an instant, making you incredibly reactionary to any perceived abandonment.

-It is often too much for them to handle – and the distance makes it easier for them to walk away.
+It is often too much for BPD partners to handle – and the distance makes it easier for them to walk away.

 Delusional Thinking and Overreacting